 Here’s how it works:

-- You create your account, then start searching for or browsing courses on the platform.
+- Search for a course or browse courses by category on the platform.

-- Add courses you like to your cart and follow the checkout process.
+- Add courses that you'd like to purchase to your cart, then follow the checkout process.

-- You now have lifetime access to your course, which you can access through Udemy’s website or mobile app, provided you are logged in.
+- You now have lifetime access to your chosen courses, which you can access through Udemy’s website or mobile app - just remember to log in :)

-- Start learning by following the lectures and videos in your course!
+- Start learning by following along with the lectures and videos in your course!

 How Much Are Udemy Courses?

 Instructors set Udemy course prices.
 Generally, course prices range between free and $300.
 The purchase gives you permanent access, even if the instructor stops updating the course.

 Courses frequently go on sale at a deep discount of 70-90% off, and both Udemy and the instructors can set these sales.